-When it comes to Southern cuisine in Portland, there are more options than you could ever fit into a weekend of restaurant hopping, from stalwarts like Po’Shines Café and Country Cat to newer favorites like acclaimed chef Maya Lovelace’s eateries Mae and Yonder?
+When it comes to Southern cuisine in Portland, there are more options than you could ever fit into a weekend of restaurant hopping, from stalwarts like Po’Shines Café to newer favorites like acclaimed chef Maya Lovelace’s eateries Mae and Yonder?
 How, then, to choose?
 One way is by supporting businesses owned by women of color.
 Kee’s Loaded Kitchen, Tapalaya and Wing’s World Chicken and Waffles offer authentic comfort food and inventive fusion dishes to kick any soul food craving.

 Anh Luu of Tapalaya